 There are a few different ways to describe our poultry raising methods.
 Some people call them free range, some pastured and some pasture-raised.
 The methods are a bit different and we will

 touching the same plot of ground more than once per season.
-This ensures the birds are in a clean environment, and have plenty of fresh air and sunshine.
-We find that these techniques eliminate
+These movements ensure that our birds are in a clean environment, and have plenty of fresh air and sunshine.
+We find that these

 The shelters we house them in are Joel Salatin inspired, moved daily and floorless so the poultry can feast on a lot of grass, worms, crickets and grasshoppers.
 This is especially important